Getting an Iranian Visa in London, UK (2017).

 The consular section of the Iranian Embassy is located off Kensington High Street in central London, and is open for Visas on Monday, Wednesday and Friday afternoons between 2pm and 5pm for visa processing.

-From what limited information I could find about going to the Embassy in London online I surmised that a) there is usually a long queue well before 2pm b) the Embassy does not answer the phone c) the Embassy does not answer emails.
-I spoke to several disgruntled Brits or Iranian decent who had been trying to get answers as to whether their children needed to be present in person or not. who in th send had had to turn up in person to find out.
+From what limited information I could find about going to the Embassy in London online I surmised that: a) there is usually a long queue well before 2pm b) the Embassy does not answer the phone c) the Embassy does not answer emails.
+I spoke to several disgruntled Brits of Iranian descent who had been trying to get answers as to whether their children needed to be present in person or not.
+Who in the send had had to turn up in person to find out.

 I joined the queue at around 1.15 pm and there were already about 30 people in front of me.
 We waited until around 2.30pm to be let in – all the while watching as a variety of Iranians, Brits and other nationalities arrived, tried to get in, were told that there was a queue and either decided to just sidle in at the front (much to the loud protest of some) or head to the back.

 During the 1.15hr wait I got chatting to two ladies of Iranian descent that were standing next to me.
-One was going on a pilgrimage there, one was taking her youngest child home to meet his grandparents there.
+One was going on a pilgrimage there, one was taking her youngest child home to meet his grandparents for the first time.
 Within a few minutes we had a group of us chatting away about travel in Iran and I had several invitations to dinner!